matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Load-Database.jpg)

-From the Database tab, structures can be directly loaded from RCSB, DrugBank (Academic and Enterprise only), or Pubchem (Academic and Enterprise only).
+From the Database tab, structures can be directly loaded from RCSB, DrugBank (Academic and Enterprise only), or PubChem (Academic and Enterprise only).
 Custom database can also be added by changing the config file.

 #### Keyword